QuantumComputingLab/qclabpp/README.md

 ## Funding
-The QCLAB project is supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S.
+The QCLAB++ project is supported by the Laboratory Directed Research and Development Program of Lawrence Berkeley National Laboratory under U.S.
 Department of Energy Contract No. DE-AC02-05CH11231.